-The increase in exploration and evaluation expenditures for the current quarter is due primarily to drilling costs of \$290,809 incurred on the La Esperanza project.
-Due to a shortage of working capital, and exploration activities conducted under an option agreement, the Company had relatively low direct exploration expenditures on its mineral properties during the first quarter of 2016.
+The Company was significantly more active both corporately and in the field during the period compared to the comparative period, which resulted in higher administrative and exploration costs.
+General and administrative costs include increases in salaries and wages, management fees, a reinstatement of director fees, and share based compensation as detailed below.
+Exploration and evaluation expenditures include drilling, geological, and assay costs incurred on the drill program conducted at the La Esperanza project.
+Due to a shortage of working capital, and exploration activities being conducted under an option agreement with Orex, the Company had relatively low direct exploration expenditures on its mineral properties during the comparative period.